JoeryV/visualisation_A4/README.md

 # Visualisation Assignment 4

-Code in this directory is the result of a  dashboard our school group developed for the course "Data Visualisation" at the Jheronimus Academy of Data Science (JADS).
+Code in this directory is the result of a dashboard our group designed for a school assignment for the course "Data Visualisation" at the Jheronimus Academy of Data Science ([JADS](https://www.jads.nl)).

 The purpose of this assignment was to develop a dashboard which allows for interactive browsing through data.